I recently decided to create a new website – one that’s separate from my consultancy and online magazine, and just about me.

 7. Get a second opinion

-When it comes to honesty, family can be pretty good.
+When it comes to honesty, your family can be pretty good.
 They know you inside-out and won’t beat around the bush when you ask for their thoughts on something.

 Then, don’t be afraid to ask your friends and followers.
 It’s surprising who will come forward and help.